Wodajo/Offensive/3-scanning-networks/overview.md

 `--scanflags` custom TCP flags.
 You specify how nmap is understanding responses (e.g. `-sF`) and what packets are sent (mash flags together e.g. `--scanflags URGACKPSHRSTSYNFIN`).
 Default is SYN scan understanding of replys
 `-sO` IP scan
-nmap from default scans only firs 1000 most common ports
+nmap by default scans only firs 1000 most common ports
 Common ports for scanning:
 21 tcp FTP
 22 tcp SSH